Last updated: 28th Jan, 2019

 If that’s not enough to convince you, I don’t know what is.

 To take advantage of these statistics and see similar results for your own business, start by creating a solid blog calendar (AKA a ‘content calendar’).

-This spreadsheet, Trello board or Asana tasklist should detail every piece of blog content you’re trying to create.
+This spreadsheet, Trello board, Asana tasklist or CoSchedule dashboard should detail every piece of blog content you’re trying to create: